 The psychological internship is a mandatory part of the BSc Psychology programme at the University of Trier.
 It forms the core of module P of the BSc exam regulations.
-Depending on the examination regulations (PO 2012 & PO 2020) and the aspired master's programme, there are different requirements for the internship.
-Detailed information can be found in the guideline.
-Further documents are available at the examination board's homepage.
+Detailed information regarding the requirements for the internship and further documents are available at the examination board's homepage.

-1. Klinische Psychologie und Psychotherapie des Erwachsenenalters: Dr. Anne-Katharina Deisenhofer (firstname.lastname@example.org)2.
-Klinische Psychologie und Psychotherapie des Kindes- und Jugendalters: Dr. Carolin Raihala (email@example.com)
+1. Klinische Psychologie und Psychotherapie des Erwachsenenalters: Rachel Buckingham (email@example.com)2.
+Klinische Psychologie und Psychotherapie des Kindes- und Jugendalters: Andreas Behrje (firstname.lastname@example.org)

 Application, examination and documentation of application files